fluffos/fluffos/docs/efun/arrays/unique_array.md

 ### SYNOPSIS

-    mixed unique_array( object *obarr, string separator, void | mixed skip);
-    mixed unique_array( mixed *arr, function f, void | mixed skip );
+    mixed unique_array( mixed *arr, function f | string fun, void | mixed skip );

 ### DESCRIPTION

-    Groups objects together for which the 'separator' function returns  the same  value.  'obarr'  should  be  an array of objects, other types are ignored.
-The 'separator' function is called only once in  each  object in  'obarr'.
-THe  optional  'skip'  parameter enables a pre-filter on 'obarr', skipping elements which match 'skip'.
-The second form works a bit differently.  each element of the array is passed to f and the ele‐ ments are partitioned based on the return value of f.
-In  particular, the array does not need to be composed of objects.
+    Returns an array of arrays containing similar elements grouped together, based upon the results of a function call mapped to each element.

+    If an array of objects is passed in as `arr` and string `fun` is also passed, `fun` will be called upon each object in the array.
+Otherwise, function `f` will receive each element as a function parameter.

+    The optional `skip` parameter enables a pre-filter on `arr`, skipping elements which match `skip`.

 ### RETURN VALUE